Edward H. Spicer: Working: Career achievements (1946–1983)

-He served as Editor of the American Anthropologist from 1960-1963.
-He was elected president of the AAA in 1972 to serve as president for the 1973-74 term.
+He served as Editor of the American Anthropologist from 1960 to 1963.
+He was elected president of the AAA in 1972 to serve as president for the 1973–74 term.
 He identified three major issues that the profession faced: first, "the old and possibly insoluble" problem of the integration of anthropology; second, the problem of understanding anthropologists in relation to the society in which they operate, particularly on the subject of jobs and the Committee on Ethics; and third, a widening of anthropology presences by international meetings that signified the internationalization of the discipline.

 In 1978, he served on AAA's Committee on Anthropology as a Profession (CAP).
 The CAP discussed, among other matters, the recent proliferation of specializations in anthropology and the resulting loss of a sense of common direction among anthropologists.
 Spicer was one of two members of the Committee along with Eliot D. Chapple to prepare brief statements on this theme, which were published in the AAA's October Newsletter.
-This set-in motion the reorganization of the AAA that would be completed in the 1980s.
+This set in motion the reorganization of the AAA that would be completed in the 1980s.

-In addition to the AAA, Ned occupied a number of roles within the Department of Anthropology, in the Tucson Community (in particular the Fort Lowell neighborhood), the State of Arizona, and the national and international scene.
+In addition to the AAA, Ned occupied a number of roles within the Department of Anthropology, in the Tucson community (in particular the Fort Lowell neighborhood), the State of Arizona, and the national and international scene.

 According to the Worldcat.com in 2019, Spicer's contributions are represented worldwide by 102 works in 426 publications in 3 languages and 10,740 library holdings.

 Marriage and family

 Spicer enrolled in the PhD program at the University of Chicago in the fall of 1934 where he met Rosamond Spicer (née Brown), a graduate student enrolled in the Master's program while working together on a departmental seminar on India in the basement of the main library.
 In June 1935 he married Rosamond in a service conducted by her father.
 They spent their honeymoon in Pascua Village in Tucson, where they conducted their field work for their respective degrees.
 She became a noted anthropologist in her own right.
 Together they had three children (Barry, Penny, and Lawson) and four grandchildren.
-Spicer died in Tucson, Arizona on April 5, 1983 from cancer at the age 76.
+Spicer died in Tucson, Arizona, on April 5, 1983, from cancer at the age 76.